 This category of osteoporosis drugs works by slowing down bone loss, giving your natural bone production a chance to catch up.
 Several types of FDA-approved antiresorptives agents are on the market today, including:

-Bisphosphonates: Oral bisphosphonates include Boniva (ibandronate), Fosamax and Binosto (alendronate), Actonel and Atelvia (riesdronate).
+Bisphosphonates: These are the preferred first-line medications for osteoporosis.
+Oral bisphosphonates include Boniva (ibandronate), Fosamax and Binosto (alendronate), Actonel and Atelvia (riesdronate).
 They’re given daily, weekly, or monthly depending on the type.
 Reclast (zolderonic acid) is a bisphosphonate given via intravenous infusion once a year.